 Wax World Museum

-In the evening we set off to the Wax World Museum, which is Ooty’s version of Madam Tussaud’s.
-Christ with a cross over his shoulders, Mother Teresa taking care of the sick, APJ Abdul Kalam in his trademark hairstyle and safari suit, Jawaharlal Nehru in his khadi kurta with a red rose in his pocket, Tilak in his trademark pagdi were some of the famous wax figures.
+In the evening we set off to the Wax World Museum, which is Ooty’s version of Madam Tussauds.
+Christ with a cross over his shoulders, Mother Teresa taking care of the sick, former President of India APJ Abdul Kalam in his trademark hairstyle and safari suit, Jawaharlal Nehru in his khadi kurta with a red rose in his pocket, Tilak in his trademark pagdi were some of the famous wax figures.
 There was also a wax figure of a Toda tribal with the clothes like jackets, shawls, kurta and bag.
 They were in the Toda weave with characteristic red, black and white colours.

 Thread Garden